harshakokel/reggol/README.md

 # Reggol

-Reggol (logger in reverse) is a logging util for ML/AI experiments.
+Reggol (spelling "logger" backwards; in the spirit of UT Dallas) is a logging util for ML/AI experiments.
 It is compatible with [viskit](https://github.com/harshakokel/viskit) for visualizing and monitoring the results while experiments are running.
+That's right, **while experiments are running**.

+**Why Reggol?** In my experience, we need text logs to monitor experiments while development, but need tabular (or csv) files to plot and compare the various experiments.
+Reggol helps achieve both in a seamless manner, while also keeping track of all the hyperparameters used in each experiment for easy comparison.
+So go Reggol.

 ### Usage guide